charlie-vf/genshin-recipes-blog/README.md

 - As a user, I can see if I am logged in or not so that I can log in if required
 - As a user, I can remain logged in so that my experience is not interrupted

-## Milestone Three - Creating & Liking recipes
+## Milestone Three - Creating & Liking recipes - Week Two
 With user authentication working, I moved to recipe creation and liking as these are both available from the homepage.
 <p>
 A key experience for users of any blog site is interaction with the posts, so liking them in this case provides both a positive feedback interaction, and a way to revisit their favourite recipes.